 2. Find Content

-The reasons why I searched articles related to “moon” are 1.
+The reasons why I searched articles related to the “moon” are 1.
 It’s a trending topic in recent days 2.
-People are sharing new discoveries related to space and deep space observations frequently on their social profiles.
-3. People are curious to know details about moon due to recent incidents 4.
+People frequently share discoveries related to space and deep space observations on their social profiles.
+3. People are curious to know details about the moon due to recent incidents 4.
 High engagements on social media (ex: comments, shares, etc.)

 You can filter desired content based on options in the search module.
-One fantastic way is to filter content that is trending in past 24 hours. (latest news)
+One fantastic way is to filter content trending in the past 24 hours. (latest news)

 - Filter content based on Most Pinterest shares (key takeaways: shared by the majority of women. (according to statistics majority of Pinterest users are women))

-- Select language your social media account belongs to.
+- The select language your social media account belongs to.

 - Select Pinterest in your social media accounts section.
 (Important)